tevador/randomx-sniffer/README.md

 ## Build

 Build using Visual Studio 2019.
+Precompiled binaries are available on the [Releases page](https://github.com/tevador/randomx-sniffer/releases).

 ## License

-The source code is released into the public domain under CC0.
+The source code is released into the public domain under [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).

 ## Donations